jeffreycwitt/pl339/docs/08-information-and-semantics.md

 How does "environmental information" differ from "semantic information"?

 <div class="answer" markdown="1">
-Critical seems to be the coupling of two states, but also that this coupling "does not depend on a preceding agreement on a code".
+Critical here seems to be the coupling of two states, but also that this coupling "does not depend on a preceding agreement on a code".

 To me this, this sounds a bit like what medieval thinkers would call a natural sign as opposed to an artificial sign.